 Applicants are encouraged to propose multidisciplinary research teams to build on the complementary strengths of different methods and areas of subject matter expertise.
-NIJ also seeks proposals that include consideration and measurement of issues of diversity, discrimination, and bias across age, gender and gender identity, race, ethnicity, religion, and sexual orientation, as applicable.
+NIJ also seeks proposals that include consideration and measurement of issues of diversity, discrimination, and bias across age, gender, race, ethnicity, religion, and sexual orientation, as applicable.

-Applications proposing research involving partnerships with criminal justice or other agencies, should include a letter of support, signed by an appropriate decision-making authority from each proposed, partnering agency.
-A letter of support should include the partnering agency's acknowledgement that de-identified data derived from, provided to, or obtained through an award funded by NIJ will be archived by the grant recipient in accordance with their data archiving plan (see Data Archiving Plan under "Application and Submission Information") at the conclusion of the award.
+Applications proposing research involving partnerships with juvenile justice criminal justice or other agencies should include a strong letter of support signed by an appropriate decision-making authority from each proposed partnering agency.
+A letter of support should include the partnering agency's acknowledgment that de-identified data derived from, provided to, or obtained through an award funded by NIJ will be archived by the grant recipient at the conclusion of the award.
 Applicants and their potential partners are encouraged to review NIJ's data archiving guidance.
-If selected for an award, grantees will be expected to have a formal agreement in place with partnering agencies by January 1, 2024.
+Regardless of the primary data repository used, all NIJ-funded projects must provide study-level information to the National Archive of Criminal Justice Data (NACJD), which includes a project abstract and link to the publicly accessible data location, ideally with a digital object identifier (DOI) or other persistent link.
+If selected for an award, grantees will be expected to have a formal agreement in place with partnering agencies by January 1, 2025.

 That formal agreement must include a provision to meet the data archiving requirements of the award.